CBB752Spring2017/CBB752Spring2017.github.io/index.md

 #### Part 1: Comparative analysis of personal genomes:

 -1.
-Identifying SVs in personal genomes.
+Compare the variants in Carl’s genome with those in the gnomAD and 1000 Genomes databases.
+Compare and contrast the results from the two databases.

+Writing: Describe the 1000 Genomes and gnomAD databases and what can be learned from collections of variants observed in large populations.
+How have these databases evolved over the past decade?

+Coding: Propose a tool that finds information on a subset of Carl’s variants in the gnomAD and 1000 genomes databases.

+Pipeline: Identify and run a tool that finds the population frequencies for each of the variants observed in Carl’s genome and also look to see how many are private variants.
+How do these number change based on the two databases used?

 -2.
-Calculate how many SNPs are shared among all genomes and how many are person specific.
+Compare the variants in Carl’s genome with those found in the GTEx database.
+Use the results to predict gene expression in various tissues and better estimate the impact of noncoding variants in Carl’s genome.

+Writing: Describe eQTLs and the GTEx database.
+How was the data present in GTEx generated and what scientific questions does it help answer?

+Coding: Propose a tool to identify eQTLs in a subset of Carl’s variants using the GTEx database.
+What expression changes would you predict in Carl?
+Make sure to cover tissues that can be easily assayed.

+Pipeline: Process the variants in Carl’s genome to identify any eQTLs.
+Look at multiple tissues (make sure to include tissues that might be able to be tested in a noninvasive manner e.g. blood).

 -3.
-Intersect each person's SNPs with [HGMD](<http://www.hgmd.cf.ac.uk/ac/index.php>) and identify which are disease associated.
-Are the shared or specific SNP sets enriched for disease associated SNPs?
+Looking at the protein coding mutations in the Zimmerome

+Writing: Explain the different types of functional information that can be incorporated into a variant prioritization scheme.
+Describe both the features that were chosen as well as those not included but which might be useful to incorporate in the future.

+Coding: Propose a tool to rank the deleteriousness of the identified protein coding mutations in Carl’s genome.
+In the case of nonsynonymous mutations look at different properties of the new amino acid relative to the original.
+This might include size, charge, etc. For synonymous mutations look at the codon preferences in humans.
+For stop codon introduction or removal look at the change in length of the new protein relative to the original.

+Pipeline: Look at various functional prediction programs and process Carl’s variants in the provided VCF file.
+How much agreement is observed between the different scores?

 #### Part 2: Personal genomes and personalized medicine (CRISPR):

 -1.
+Read this [paper](<http://palgrave.nature.com/nbt/journal/v34/n2/full/nbt.3437.html>) and other papers about the design of guide RNAs.
+Discuss how individual SNPs would impact the off-target effects in the presence of the SNP.

+-2.
 Propose a tool that identifies off target CRISPR sites given a genome and guide RNA sequence.

--2.
-Propose a tool that finds all PAM sites in the human reference genome as well as a personal genome and compares the similarity of the two sets.

 -3.
+Propose a tool that finds PAM sites in the human reference genome as well as Carl’s genome and compares the similarity of the two sets.

+-4.
 Propose a tool that determines the usefulness of CRISPR-targeted deaminases.
+See this [paper](< http://www.nature.com/nature/journal/v533/n7603/abs/nature17946.html>) for background.
 How many disease associated SNPs could this technology edit?

--4.
-Propose a tool that integrates additional genomic information to better predict CRISPR activity (e.g. DNase I hypersensitivity data from ENCODE).

 #### Part 3: Network analysis of personal genomes:

 -1.
-Propose a tool that calculates the degree centrality and betweenness centrality of proteins containing and not containing SNPs in the personal genomes using a PPI file.
+Propose a tool that calculates the degree centrality and betweenness centrality of proteins containing and not containing SNPs in Carl’s genome using a PPI file.
+PPI data can be downloaded from DIP, BIND, MIPS, MINT, and InAct databases.

--2.
-One of the personal genomes has an accompanying transcriptomic time course.
-Identify pathways or gene networks whose expression are altered after HRV or RSV infection.

 #### Part 4: Structure Analysis

 -1.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 19: F19Y, F19I, F19L, and compare to the wild type.
 Perform side chain rotations for these mutant residue at location 19 and calculate the lowest energy conformation for each.

 -2.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 35: I35L, I35F, I35V, and compare to the wild type.
 Perform side chain rotations for these mutant residue at location 35 and calculate the lowest energy conformation for each.